svmiller/svmiller.github.io/research.md

 Miller, Steven V. and Douglas M. Gibler.
 2011. "[Democracies, Territory and Negotiated Compromises](http://cmp.sagepub.com/content/28/3/261)." *Conflict Management and Peace Science* 28(3): 261-279.

 ## Working Papers and Works in Progress

-"[An Analysis of the Militarized Interstate Dispute (MID) Dataset, 1816-2001](http://dmgibler.people.ua.edu/mid-replication.html)." (with Douglas M. Gibler and Erin K. Little).
-Invitation to revise and resubmit.

 "[External Territorial Threats and Tolerance of Corruption: A Private/Government Distinction](/research/external-territorial-threats-and-tolerance-of-corruption-a-privategovernment-distinction/)."
 Under review.